Can you guess which one of these is fake?

 Phones should warn users of non-verified sender IDs.

-If browsers show “not secure” warnings on non-HTTPS sites, messaging apps should do the same for non-verified messages. -
+If browsers show “not secure” warnings on non-HTTPS sites, and email has spam folders, messaging apps should flag non-verified messages. -

 Companies should stop sending URLs over SMS.